 - Low productivity despite talent.

 Success: We redefined roles and responsibilities so that she was supported in data entry by one of the other call center staff who actually hated the phones and who was considered a marginal performer.
 They both found Flow.
 Once Tina was focused on what she did best – building relationships with clients – it was difficult to get her off the phone even for lunch breaks!
-Meanwhile, the other call centre staff who enjoyed data-entry fulfilled a critical role, working to ensure the CRM system had the data required to support the folks on the phones and became a solid performer.
+Meanwhile, the other call centre staff member who enjoyed data-entry fulfilled a critical role and became a solid performer, working to ensure the CRM system had the data required to support the folks on the phones.